dokku/tutorials/docs/index.md

 # Tutorials

+## [Deploying an image without a registry]

+Deploying an image does not always require a remote registry, as shown in this short tutorial.

+  [:octicons-arrow-right-24: Continue reading][Deploying an image without a registry]

+  [Deploying an image without a registry]: other/deploying-an-image-without-a-registry.md

 ## [Creating a Datastore plugin]

 Ever wanted to write a datastore plugin?
 This tutorial shows how we create official datastore plugins.